Campus Improvement Plan

 - Parent classes

-- Hosted family events like The Children's Museum Family learning events, Literacy and Math Night, Cafe @ CBE meetings, and Musical Showcases throughout the school year.
+- Hosted family events like Literacy and Math Nights, Cafe @ CBE meetings, and Musical Showcases throughout the school year.

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 2: Lack of parental ability to support academics at home.
 Root Cause: Some parents have a modest education and/or limited familiarity with US education.
-Many parents work long hours to provide for basic needs for their families and thus have limited time.
+Many parents work long hours to provide for basic needs for their families, and thus have limited time.

 Goal 1: Student Achievement